 Washington state provides its residents with a wide range of climates to enjoy.
 From oceanfront cottages to mountain chalets and everything in between.
 Choosing the right roof for these climates varies greatly depending on your location.
 While most engineered metal roofing systems will hold up to the challenges every region will face, certain options provide better protection and savings than others.

 Roofing in Coastal Washington Communities

-If you’re lucky enough to live along Washington’s beautiful coastline a number of factors are going to play important parts in determining which roofing solution to choose.
-From the sandy coastal beaches of Long Beach, Ocean Shores or Westport, to the rocky coastlines of the Olympic Peninsula and San Juan Islands, our coastal diversity is what draws so many to our shores.
+If you’re lucky enough to live along Washington’s beautiful coastline, a number of factors are going to play important roles in determining which roofing solution to choose.
+From the sandy coastal beaches of Long Beach, Ocean Shores or Westport, to the rocky coastlines of the Olympic Peninsula and San Juan Islands, Washington's coastal diversity is what draws so many to its shores.

 This diversity requires special attention when deciding on a roof for your home.
 Understanding the distance between you and the shoreline is an important consideration for choosing your roof.
 Salt water can potentially wreak havoc on any building and choosing the right materials will be important in maintaining your roof for the life of the building.

 For best overall protection, metal roofing systems have become incredibly popular as technological advances have allowed for better performing, and more affordable solutions in the past few year.
 If you live within a mile of the shoreline and are interested in the durability and longevity an engineered metal roofing system can provide, consider using aluminum or zincalume substrates rather than a galvanized substrate.
 This should help minimize the aging process of your roofing panels.

 Thanks to the regular moisture (hurray rain?), salt water corrosion along the Washington coast is not as extreme as other areas around the country, but it still occurs and can damage any building material over time.
 Scheduling bi-annual or quarterly washings will help keep your roof performing at its maximum potential for many years.